DON'T MISS OUT

 Grow Your Business With QuickBooks

-To explain, imagine that you pay someone to take photographs for your business brochures.
-Although that requires special skills, it’s a task many people can do, and you are paying that individual for their services.
-In contrast, imagine that a photographer has taken a beautiful photograph that you want to turn into greeting cards to sell in your business.
-The photographer wants to continue owning the rights to the photograph so you don’t buy the rights, but you pay the photographer some royalties so that you can use the image.
-Again, in the first situation, you are paying the photographer for their services, and in the second situation, you are paying for the right to use the photographer’s images.
+On the other hand, if a photographer has taken a beautiful photograph that you want to turn into greeting cards to sell in your business, and the photographer wants to continue owning the rights to the photograph so you don’t buy the rights, but you pay the photographer some royalties so that you can use the image.

 Taxation on Royalty Payments

 The top tax rate for corporations that collect royalties is 30% plus a 12% value-added tax.
 That typically applies to active royalties, which the business actively pursues.
 In contrast, if your business collects royalties as passive income, the tax rate is usually only 20%.
-Books, literary works, and musical compositions are the exception.
-Those items are taxed at a rate of just 10%.
+Books, literary works, and musical compositions are the exception, those items are taxed at a rate of just 10%.

 To ensure you pay the right tax rate, you first need to determine if you’re collecting a royalty or a service fee.
 Then, you need to figure out if the income is passive or active.
 To keep track of it all, consider using a product like QuickBooks to help with the numbers.